fchiapini/FullStackEngineerChallenge/README.md

 Admin user can assign a new reviewer to any employee with blank feedback.

+Admin user can see and edit all reviews submitted to employee.

 ## **Standard employee**

 After successfully logged in, the standard employee will be able to see all pending reviews that required feedback.